 For examples and to find out how to book, click here.

 If you are receiving Income Support or Family Income Credit you may be able to get help with your travelling expenses to and from the hospital.
-The Patients' Travel Office situated in the main entrance will be able to help you.
+The Patients' Travel Office situated in the main entrance foyer of the hospital will be able to advise you.

 For information on getting to and from hospital, including details on taxi and bus services, please click here.

-The Trust conforms to agreed standards of care which are externally assessed and benchmarked by a number of outside organisations which include the Care Quality Commission and Monitor.
+The Trust conforms to agreed standards of care which are externally assessed and benchmarked by a number of outside organisations which include the Care Quality Commission and NHS Improvement.

 Please click the links below: